 No matter which ones you liked the most, the key takeaway from this article is that you shouldn’t discard any design before trying it.
 What works for one company might not work for another!
 After all, every business is unique and it will take some time to figure out what style fits you best.

-Having said this, I hope you had fun!
+Having said this, I hope you had fun with this collection of LinkedIn ad examples!
 I definitely had a lot of fun looking for good examples, and discarding the bad ones.

 Which style are you excited to try first?
 Let me know in the comments below, I would love to hear it!
 And of course, if you are interested in learning more about LinkedIn advertising, you might also like these articles: